Natural sites

 • Stroll through the fields

-The nearest departure point is the bus station or « Square Ravel » station in Braine-l’Alleud, easily accessible from Waterloo by bus (lines 115, 39, W, 121, 122) or train.
+Getting there is easy: Head to the Square RAVeL station in Braine-l’Alleud, just a short ride from Waterloo by bus (lines 115, 39, W, 121, 122) or train.